 - The premium subsidies will vary with income and are structured so that the premium an individual or family will have to pay will not exceed a specific percentage of income.

 - Individuals may use this subsidy calculator tool to get a better idea of whether or not they qualify for premium subsidies.
-Please note this tool is simply an estimate to what could be expected in 2019.
+Please note this tool is simply an estimate of what could be expected in 2019.

 - If an individual is qualified for Medicaid, they will be referred to Ohio’s Office of Medicaid.